Operating Profit

-Operating profit is the income a company makes from its core activities, after subtracting operating costs but before taxes.
+Operating profit is the income a company earns from core operations after subtracting operating costs, excluding interest, taxes, and investment-related expenses.

 What Is Operating Profit?